-Streptomyces are Gram-positive, antibiotic-producing soil bacteria that have a complex, multicellular life cycle involving two distinct modes of cell division: vegetative cross-wall formation and sporulation septation.
-Both these forms of cell division require the bacterial tubulin homolog FtsZ, which polymerises into a ring-like structure (Z-ring) and eventually leads to synthesis of a division septum.
+Streptomyces are Gram-positive, antibiotic-producing soil bacteria with a complex, multicellular life cycle involving two distinct modes of cell division: vegetative cross-wall formation and sporulation septation.
+Both these forms of cell division require the bacterial tubulin homolog FtsZ, which polymerises into a ring-like structure (Z-ring) and eventually leads to the synthesis of a division septum.

-To study the cell biological processes that control the two functional and architectural different kinds of cell division in Streptomyces at the single cell level, we are using Streptomyces venezuelae as our model system for developmental studies of filamentous growing bacteria.
+To study the cell biological processes that control the two functional and architectural different kinds of cell division in Streptomyces at the single-cell level, we use Streptomyces venezuelae as our model system for developmental studies of filamentous growing bacteria.